swipely/iam-docker/README.md

 Otherwise, it acts as a reverse proxy to the real metadata API.

 All credentials are kept fresh, so there should be minimal latency when making API requests.

+For use outside EC2, specify credentials via the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+If access to the rest of the EC2 metadata API is required, use `iam-docker -meta-data-api http://<target>` to proxy to the mock metadata service of your choosing.

 ## Development